-Can provide highest yields if grown correctly.
+It can provide the highest yields if grown correctly.

 The least expensive of all options.

-Generally only requires a tent, soil, and sunlight.
+It generally requires a tent, soil, and sunlight.

-Is the most “natural” way to grow weed.
+It is the most “natural” way to grow weed.

 Some strains grow differently in natural sunlight than they do in artificial light.